-Given the holistic approach of GCOS-138 this is exactly how this is approached; while resource constraints may make it seem like subsets of the earth's surface are being addressed, this is just not the case.
-NOAA can only do so much with the resources we have, but what we do accomplish is done under the auspices of GCOS and thus contributes to a full global observing component by taking care of those areas for which we have resources.
+Given the holistic approach of GCOS-138 this is exactly how this is approached; while resource constraints may make it seem like subsets of the earth's surface are being addressed, this is simply not the case.
+NOAA can only do so much with the resources it has, but what it does accomplish is done under the auspices of GCOS and thus contributes to a full global observing component by taking care of those areas for which it has resources.